tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 - Reduction in dataset copying due to centralization of a data source
 - The ability to create new data sources from existing sources with little effort.

+Though you may have your own needs with a dataset, after a dataset is shared with a team, the desired outputs might be different.
+In that case, you may want to create a single dataset and allow the other users to develop reports and dashboards from the single dataset.